m4rker11/nocodb-job-search/readme.md

 ## License

-This project is distributed under an open or proprietary license of your choosing.
+This project is distributed under MIT Licence.

 Feel free to fork and adapt to your job search workflow!